f3d-app/f3d/doc/user/LIMITATIONS_AND_TROUBLESHOOTING.md

 this custom VTK build.

 ## Windows

+> Using the portable binary release, I'm unable to run F3D because Windows warns about a security risk

+F3D is not signed by Microsoft yet so Windows shows this warning.
+Just click on the "more" button to be able to run F3D.

 > After installing F3D or registering the shell extension, my explorer is broken.

 Unregister the shell extension by running: